 5 inspiring uses for side-by-side photos

 Ask not what to do with your side-by-side photo, instead ask what can't you do with a double-image pic?
-Perfect for before-and-after shots, showing the passage of time, creating a "this or that" poll, or simply presenting dual pics of your products or services.
+It's the perfect set-up for before-and-after shots, showing the passage of time, creating a "this or that" poll, or simply presenting dual pics of your products or services.
 Here are some popular ways to use your side-by-side photos.

 1. Make a before & after Facebook cover

-To create a Facebook cover before-and-after image (or any side-by-side photo cover) launch the Collage tool from the left tabs, then select the correct canvas size for your cover.
+To create a Facebook cover before-and-after image (or any side-by-side photo cover) launch the Collage tool from the top toolbar, then select the correct canvas size for your cover.
 Choose a layout and bring your images into the collage.
 Need to crop or resize them first?
 Do that before opening collage, then grab the edited pics from your PicMonkey cloud storage to fill the cells.